FarhadG/ui-react/manuscript/chapter10.md

 | **Presentable**                 | ✔  |  ✔   |     ✔       |      ✔        |
 |---------------------------------|-----|------|-------------|---------------|

-✔ Fulfilled <br/>
+Fulfilled ✔
-- Pseudo fulfilled
+Pseudo fulfilled -

 Before moving on, I recommend creating other components using Storybook and experiment with other add-ons.